-The respect and affection of the local people for the two "old tau" trees is clearly shown on the stele erected in the temple: "Nearly 2,300 years have passed, through the upheavals of war, the people of Huong Lan and Lau Thuong have always cared for them and, when necessary, are ready to sacrifice their lives to preserve intact the Communal House, Temple, Tomb, and two precious tau trees - valuable relics of the Hung King era's education".
+The respect and affection of the local people for the two "old tau" trees are clearly shown on the stele erected in the temple: "Nearly 2,300 years have passed, through the upheavals of war, the people of Huong Lan and Lau Thuong have always cared for them and, when necessary, are ready to sacrifice their lives to preserve the intact Communal House, Temple, Tomb, and two precious tau trees - precious relics of the Hung King era's education".
 On May 28, 2012, the Vietnam Association for Conservation of Nature and Environment recognized the two tau trees as Heritage Trees, and also the oldest Heritage Trees in Vietnam.

 Following Mr. Hap, I went to Thien Sinh Ba Nhan Pagoda - where there is a row of ancient frangipani trees over 700 years old.
 Legend has it that this row of trees appeared in the early 14th century (Tran Dynasty).
-The row of ancient frangipani trees originally had 7 trees, but over time, unfortunately 2 trees died, now there are 5 trees still standing tall and majestic.
-Each tree is up to 10m high, the trunk is rough and bumpy, but the branches and leaves are green, the flowers are very abundant, spreading a pure fragrance throughout the space that is rarely found anywhere else.
+The row of ancient frangipani trees originally had 7 trees, but over time, unfortunately, 2 trees died, now there are 5 trees still standing tall and majestic.
+Each tree is up to 10m high, the trunk is rough and knobby, but the branches and leaves are green, the flowers are very abundant, spreading a pure fragrance throughout the space that is rarely found anywhere else.

-Strangely, the “old god” gives two types of fruit on the same branch, round fruit and flat fruit, round fruit with seeds, flat fruit without seeds.
+Strangely, the “old god” gives two types of fruit on the same branch, which are round fruit and flat fruit, round fruit with seeds, flat fruit without seeds.
 When standing under the tree, looking to the southwest, at the height of a person’s head, you will see the image of a mother elephant and her baby elephant in an embrace with the affectionate gesture of motherly love, bowing their heads respectfully to the sacred North Temple.
-With its age and profound spiritual significance, the “old god” was recognized as a Heritage Tree on May 10, 2012, in the joy and honor of the villagers.
+With its age and profound spiritual meaning, the “old god” was recognized as a Heritage Tree on May 10, 2012, in the joy and honor of the villagers.

 Regardless of the time, the Heritage Tree population still has very special meanings.
 Preserving this population is also a practical action to preserve for the future a "treasure" of immeasurable value.
 However, the work of preserving and protecting Heritage Trees is still an "unsolved problem", requiring the consensus and joint efforts of the whole society to maintain the precious "green gold".